Have you used Google Trends?

 Even if you have, you may not be familiar with all the ways it can help your marketing – and trust me, it’s a lot.

 In this article, I’ll go over how to use Google Trends to improve your marketing strategy.

 Google Trends is a super useful tool that compares search terms and trends over time.

 This is a key capability for marketers.
 You can find out the lifetime or current popularity of a search term to determine if it’s one worth targeting – and how it compares to similar terms.
-So Google Trends makes your SEO strategies and ad targeting more focused, more current, and more effective.
+It makes your SEO strategies and ad targeting more focused, more current, and more effective.

 Here’s a quick catch up for you.

-Once you launch Google Trends, you’ll be taken to the Google Trends dashboard where you can view the latest trending subjects or enter in your own terms and trends to track.
+Once you launch Google Trends, you’ll be taken to the dashboard where you can view the latest trending subjects or enter in your own terms and trends to track.
 You don’t need to log in or pay to use the service, which makes it a brilliant resource for businesses on a tight budget.

 For example, let’s take a look at how the term “content marketing” has performed.

 You’ll notice at the top you have the option to sort the results by location, date range, category, and type of search.

 We’re starting with a look at the past 12 months, and unsurprisingly, search volume has remained pretty consistent (hint: this is one way to determine if a term is worthy of evergreen content).

 Change that date range to 2004-present, though, and you’ll see a different story.
 That chart shows you exactly when content marketing became a major factor in marketing (notice the continuous upward trend beginning in 2011).

 Kinda cool, right?

 And that’s not even close to all it can do.

-But before we dive into what, exactly, Google trends is and the cool things Google Trends can do to improve your SEO, we need to get a few things straight.
+But before we dive into what, exactly, Google trends is and the cool things it can do to improve your SEO, we need to get a few things straight.